-We have audited the financial statements of Ipswich Borough Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Ipswich Borough Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
 The Council's financial statements comprise the:

-- Authority and Group Movement in Reserves Statement; - Authority and Group Comprehensive Income and Expenditure Statement; - Authority and Group Balance Sheet; - Authority and Group Cash Flow Statement; - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes F1 to 8 - Collection Fund and the related notes G1 to 5; and - The related notes A1-6, B1-5, C1-12, D1-21 and E1-3 to the Council Accounts and notes H1 to 13 to the Group Accounts
+- Authority and Group Movement in Reserves Statement; - Authority and Group Comprehensive Income and Expenditure Statement; - Authority and Group Balance Sheet; - Authority and Group Cash Flow Statement; - Related notes 1 to 34 and notes G1 to G8 to the Group Accounts - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes H1 to H7; and - Collection Fund and the related notes C1 to C5.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.